 referenced the first few weeks after Pentecost, but it also happened

-the gospel when it arrived at their doorstep, “Behold, I say to you, lift up
+the gospel when it arrived at their doorstep, saying, “Behold, I say to you, lift up

 your eyes and look on the fields, that they are white for harvest” (Jn

 4-35).
-He was saying that about his own time, but when we lift up our eyes these
+He said this about his own time, but when we lift up our eyes these

-days, we don’t see hordes of people getting saved.
+days, we don’t see hordes of people ready to believe in Jesus.

 Col 4-10